zeke/devcenter-scraper/content/md/upgrade-heroku-postgres-with-pgbackups.md

 ---

 <p class="note" markdown="1">
-Upgrading between two [production tier](heroku-postgres-plans#production-plans) Heroku Postgres databases is best accomplished [using followers](heroku-postgres-follower-databases#database-upgrades-and-migrations-with-changeovers).
-The PG Backups-based approach described here is useful to upgrade from a [starter tier](heroku-postgres-plans#starter-tier) database, where followers are not supported, or older [32-bit production database](postgres-logs-errors#this-database-does-not-support-forking-and-following).
+Upgrading between two [non-hobby tier](heroku-postgres-plans#standard-tier) Heroku Postgres databases is best accomplished [using followers](heroku-postgres-follower-databases#database-upgrades-and-migrations-with-changeovers).
+The PG Backups-based approach described here is useful to upgrade from a [starter tier](heroku-postgres-plans#standard-tier) database, where followers are not supported, or older [32-bit production database](postgres-logs-errors#this-database-does-not-support-forking-and-following).
 </p>

-The [PG Backups add-on](https://addons.heroku.com/pgbackups) is useful not only for capturing regular backups of your database but also as an upgrade tool for [starter tier](heroku-postgres-plans#starter-tier) databases.
+The [PG Backups add-on](https://addons.heroku.com/pgbackups) is useful not only for capturing regular backups of your database but also as an upgrade tool for [hobby tier](heroku-postgres-plans#hobby-tier) databases.
 PG Backups can be used to migrate between starter tier databases or from a starter tier database to a production tier database.

 Before beginning you should ensure you've installed the pgbackups addon: